Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: All Polynomial-time Nondeterministic Turing Machines Are Enumerable

-In fact, by Definition \ref{definition2.4}, the above enumeration $e$ also gives an enumeration of all ${\rm co}\mathcal{NP}$ machines.
-To see this, we just force the non-trivial polynomial-time nondeterministic Turing machine in the enumeration $e$ to work in the condition of ``there exists no accepting path."
-Then, it is easy to see that each polynomial-time nondeterministic Turing machine corresponds to a ${\rm co}\mathcal{NP}$ machine, and vice versa.
+By Definition \ref{definition2.4}, the same enumeration $e$ also enumerates all ${\rm co}\mathcal{NP}$ machines.
+Indeed, it is enough to interpret every non-trivial machine appearing in $e$ under the ``there exists no accepting path" condition.
+Each polynomial-time nondeterministic Turing machine then corresponds uniquely to a ${\rm co}\mathcal{NP}$ machine, and vice versa.